Skip to main content

 2. Add a Startup shortcut for the Web Connector to open automatically

-Most Windows PCs will launch QuickBooks Web Connector at sign-in as long as a shortcut to QBWebConnector.exe lives in the system-wide Startup folder.
-Follow the steps below so QuickBooks Web Connector launches automatically each time Windows starts, and follow our QuickBooks Desktop guide to ensure it launches automatically after every reboot.
+Most Windows PCs will launch QuickBooks Web Connector after reboot once you sign in, as long as a shortcut to QBWebConnector.exe lives in that Windows user’s Startup folder.
+Follow the steps below so QuickBooks Web Connector launches automatically after the computer restarts and the Windows user signs in, and follow our QuickBooks Desktop guide to ensure it launches automatically after reboot and Windows sign-in.

 1

-Make sure you are logged in to Windows with an account that has local administrator rights.
-If you are unsure, ask your IT team.
+Make sure you are logged in to Windows with the user that should run QuickBooks Desktop and the Web Connector.
+If you are unsure which user to use, ask your IT team.

 2